April 30, 1483 -- The First Strike Against the King

 command, I will entreat.”

-Was Richard’s arrest of Rivers, Grey, Vaughan and Haute a strike against the Woodvilles or a strike against the King?
+Was Richard’s arrest of Rivers, Grey, and Vaughan a strike against the Woodvilles or a strike against the King?

 People seem to forget that these men had been Edward V’s household officers while he was Prince of Wales.
 As Edward reminded Richard when he made accusations against them at Stony Stratford, they had been appointed by his father the King.

-Historians, and possibly some of the members of Council too, recognizing that Rivers, Grey, and Haute were respectively the brother, son, and cousin of Elizabeth Woodville, have overlooked their special connection to Edward V. Something is lost when we fail to consider this.
+Historians, and possibly some of the members of Council too, recognizing that Rivers and Grey were the brother and son of Elizabeth Woodville, have overlooked their special connection to Edward V. Something is lost when we fail to consider this.

 Take the situation of Thomas Vaughan, who was not a Woodville but was much more than a Woodville toady.
 Here was a man who had been a supporter of the House of York since the 1450’s.
 His name is included, along with those of Richard, Duke of York; Edward, Earl of March (later Edward IV); and Edmund, Earl of Rutland, in the Act of Attainder against the House of York, dated 1459.
 His service to York was mostly in the area of diplomacy.
 Early in Edward IV's reign and while in his service, he was captured by the French and almost lost his life to the entreaties of Henry of Lancaster’s Queen Margaret of Anjou, who badgered the French to turn their Yorkist prisoners over to her.
 After York’s triumph at Barnet and Tewskesbury in 1471, Edward IV paid Vaughan the sincerest compliment by making him the chamberlain of his infant son.
 Hence forth, as Annette Joelson writes in her book on the Princes of Wales, “wherever King Edward went, so did Sir Thomas, carrying the infant prince in his arms.”